space-wizards/website-content/content/post/20_10_16-progress-report-24.md

 - Slipping moves you forward some tiles now. *DrSmugleaf*
 - AI mobs now have simple visual health states like critical and dead. *metalgearsloth*
 - Item status for all weapons. *exp111*
-- SSS gamemode improvements, like a HUD button that displays your role and allies, all airlock access... *DrSmugleaf, Visne and more?*
+- SSS gamemode improvements, like a HUD button that displays your role and allies, all airlock access, an overhead label to mark your fellow traitors... *DrSmugleaf, Visne and more?*
 - You can weld doors now. *metalgearsloth*
 - Memory leek. *Swept*
 - Ghost teleporting. *NuclearWinter*